 The Ceduna region additionally offers an ideal training environment for individuals interested in Aboriginal Health, where Aboriginal people comprise 24% of the total population in the community.

-PGY2 trainees in the Eyre Far North will be able to obtain a wide range of clinical experience in general practice, emergency, medical inpatients, anaesthetics, obstetrics, and Aboriginal Health.
+Trainee Medical Officers in the Eyre Far North will be able to obtain a wide range of clinical experience in general practice, emergency, medical inpatients, anaesthetics, obstetrics, and Aboriginal Health while working in the region.
 Part of their learning will include weekly tutorials covering a range of essential medical skills and knowledge.

 In addition to term rotations, trainees will have access to a state-of-the-art simulation facility including SimMan 3G Plus and SimNewbie.
-The high-fidelity simulation equipment allows the practicing of skills in neonatal and adult life support in a life-like but less threatening space.
-Multidisciplinary sessions are facilitated through out the year to simulate the Emergency Department environment.
+The high-fidelity simulation equipment allows the practicing of skills in neonatal care and advanced life support in a life-like but less threatening space.
+Multidisciplinary sessions are facilitated throughout the year to simulate the Emergency Department environment.

-Each term rotation is supervised by a carefully selected term supervisor, responsible for the orientation and training of the PGY2 trainee.
-The supervisor will provide continual feedback throughout the rotation and complete mid and end-of-term formative assessments.
-During each term PGY2 will additionally work with a range of clinicians, locums and consultants providing additional support, supervision and teaching.
+Each term rotation is supervised by a carefully selected term supervisor, responsible for the orientation and training of the trainee.
+Supervisors provide continual feedback throughout the rotation and complete mid and end-of-term formative assessments as required.
+During rotations, trainees work with a range of clinicians, locums, and consultants providing additional support, supervision, and teaching.

-The Medical Education Unit based in the Port Lincoln Hospital will additionally provide support throughout the during of the TMO year.
-The team comprising of the Director of Clinical Training, Medical Education Officer and Medical Administration officer will be responsible for orientation, pastoral support, career guidance, dispute resolution and be a key point of contact during each term.
+The Medical Education Unit based in the Port Lincoln Hospital will additionally provide support throughout the training year.
+Comprising of the Director of Clinical Training, Medical Education Officer, and Medical Administration Officer, the unit will facilitate orientation, accommodation, career guidance, counselling, and simulation bookings during the training year.

 Furthermore, SA health Employees are provided access to the Employee Assistance Program as a source of confidential counselling and support.

-The Eyre Far North Local Health Network has accredited terms for PGY2 in:
+The Eyre Far North Local Health Network has accredited terms for Trainee Medical Officers in: